QuantumScrewdriver/survey-builder/docs/source/glossary.rst

     one Heroku app.
 An instance of the app consists of one set of databases.

   experiment
-    a template for studies. a given experiment can be run many times with different settings for different studies. an experiment consists of a set of items of a given type but may have different values of parameters
+    a group of items with all parameters set.

   app
     a website, on which experiments can be either designed and saved, or on which experiments can be run by survey respondents